 When it comes to finding the perfect spot for coffee, Boston has a lot to offer.
 Whether you’re looking for an independent cafe with a cozy atmosphere or a bustling neighborhood restaurant with great brews, this city is full of options for both daily commutes and weekend adventures.
 With so many places to choose from, anyone can find their best coffee shops in Boston.
 From gluten-free breads and espresso drinks made with organic milk to local vegan goodies and teas sourced from global growers–this list dives into the best spots in town that are sure to give your day a little boost.

-- 2 How To Find The Best Coffee Shops In Boston?
+- 2 Why You Need To Know Best Coffee Shops In Boston?

 - 3 Best Coffee Shops In Boston